Why Have a Family Mission Statement?

 - What do you wish for your descendants?

-- What are the family’s greatest strengths and its weaknesses?
+- What are the family’s greatest strengths and weaknesses?

-- How does your family’s cultural, material, and spiritual values relate to wealth?
+- How do your family’s cultural, material, and spiritual values relate to wealth?

 - What are your family’s fears and what does your family want to protect?

 - How do others perceive your family’s position in the community?